Klemek/gitblog-data/2019/07/22/index.md

     output.splice(i - 1, 2, output[i - 1] + output[i]); // remove 2 elements and add merged
 ```

-We will take this opportunity to iterate over the output to identify the inverse operation.
+We will take this opportunity to iterate over the output to identify the inverse operation:

 > Inverse operation is identified by a minus sign after a symbol except for closing parenthesis.
 For example, in `(A-B)-C*-D`, only the final one is different.